rstacruz/vimfiles/README.md

 Use `make lock` after doing bower updates.
 You'll then be able to see what's changed by inspecting the lockfile in `git diff`.

+#### No bower

-No bower (eg, server deploy)?
+Stuck without bower (eg, a server deploy)?
 Use `make install`, it'll fetch via git instead of bower.
+It won't manage updates though, but will do in a pinch.

 <br>